The Echo PB-580T is a gas-powered backpack leaf blower delivering 510 CFM at 215 MPH. It features a 2-cycle 58.2cc engine. (Read full specs)

 The following charts are provided to give you an idea how the key specs of the Echo PB-580T compare with similar leaf blowers.

-- Its max air speed of 215 MPH places it at the approximate midpoint in comparison to other gas-powered backpack blowers.
+- Upon exiting the nozzle, the air can reach speeds of up to 215 MPH, which is pretty much what is to be expected for gas-powered backpack blowers.
 If you wish to benefit from air expelled at the fastest possible speed, the Husqvarna 150BT and its 270 MPH could be an option to consider.

-- Regarding its air volume, the airflow of the Echo PB-580T can reach 510 CFM (Cubic Feet per Minute), which is on the low end for gas-powered backpack blowers.
+- Its max air volume rating (510 cubic feet per minute) means it is really not the biggest air producer of gas-powered backpack blowers.
 For the highest air volume, you may want to have a look at the Echo PB-9010T, which boasts with 1110 CFM.

 Here's a list of the most popular specific comparisons: